oxc-project/oxc/README.md

 ### 🔸 AST and Parser

-Oxc incorporates its own AST and parser, which is by far the fastest and most conformant  JavaScript and TypeScript (including JSX and TSX) parser developed in Rust.
+Oxc maintains its own AST and parser, which is by far the fastest and most conformant  JavaScript and TypeScript (including JSX and TSX) parser developed in Rust.

 As the parser often represents a key performance bottleneck in JavaScript tooling, any minor improvements can have a cascading effect on our downstream tools.
 By developing our parser, we have the opportunity to explore and implement well-researched performance techniques.

-To ensure an optimal authoring experience with downstream tools, the AST deviates from [estree] and conforms to the ECMAScript specification.
-Notably, the AST eliminates any ambiguous nodes.
+While many existing JavaScript tools rely on [estree] as their AST specification, a notable drawback is its abundance of ambiguous nodes.
+This ambiguity often leads to confusion during development with [estree].

+The Oxc AST differs slightly from the [estree] AST by removing ambiguous nodes and introducing distinct types.
-For instance, Oxc distinguishes between `BindingIdentifier`, `IdentifierReference`, and `IdentifierName` instead of using a generic [estree] `Identifier`.
+For example, instead of using a generic [estree] `Identifier`, the Oxc AST provides specific types such as `BindingIdentifier`, `IdentifierReference`, and `IdentifierName`.
-These distinctions greatly improve the experience for developers who have previously worked with [estree].
+This clear distinction greatly enhances the development experience by aligning more closely with the ECMAScript specification.

 #### 🏆 Parser Performance